Schatz Energy Research Center

 The Samoa biopower facility

-For a given project profile, the C-BREC model generates an emissions time-series, and reports net CO2-equivalent (CO2e) emission values for two different time-explicit climate metrics.
+For a given project profile, the C-BREC model generates an emissions time-series, and reports net CO2-equivalent (CO2e) emission values for a number of bioenergy and biomaterial product uses.
 It quantifies the emissions associated directly with a “use” case in which biomass residuals are mobilized from the field to generate bioelectricity, against a “reference” case in which they remain onsite to be burned or left in-field.
+C-BREC aims to provide robust and transparent emission accounting, enabling site-specific analyses to guide management choices.
+We are currently working with policymakers and forest and fire managers to deploy C-BREC to improve the climate outcome of policies including the BioMAT Feed-in Tariff, the Low Carbon Fuel Standard, carbon offset registries, and the U.S. Inflation Reduction Act.

 A person in an orange vest holds a handful of logging remains